SAMMISolutions/SAMMISolutions.github.io/collections/_extensions/discord-triggers.md

     - **Action**: Select Open Connection to start listening to events.
     - Leave the other boxes as they are.

     Use **Close Connection** button to close the connection to Discord, which means your bot will go offline.
-If your bot is currently connected to a voice chat (Pro version), it will also leave it.
+If your bot is currently connected to a voice chat, it will also leave it.

-    <a name="pro-version-joinleave-voice-channel-buttons"></a>
+    <a name="joinleave-voice-channel-buttons"></a>
-    #### (Pro Version) Join/Leave Voice Channel Buttons
+    #### Join/Leave Voice Channel Buttons

     <div class="alert alert-warning mt-2" role="alert">The bot CANNOT listen to your conversations, as that would need a totally different connection.
 The bot can only identify who's joined the channel and is currently speaking.</div>